Problems with the

 The end effect, urinary incontinence, comes down to the failure of voluntary control of the urethral sphincter – a ring muscle involved in the opening and closure of the urethra (remember that the urethra is the tube leading the urine from the bladder).
 This results in the constant passage of urine (dribbling).

 The most common non-neurological incontinence seems to stem from the deficiency of sex hormones in neutered/ spayed animals (especially females).
-Neurological causes of incontinence are …..To continue reading, login or subscribe now.
+Neurological causes of incontinence are usually associated with damage to the spinal cord and trauma to the pelvic nerves.